 - Kits to make homemade slime: I prefer using homemade recipes from Pinterest but you can also purchase a slime kit like this one.

-- Soft fleece homemade blankets and weighted blankets: Weighted blankets should be 7-10% of the child’s weight.
+- Soft fleece homemade blankets and weighted blankets: DIY weighted blankets should be 7-10% of the child’s weight.
 Fleece tie blankets are easy to make for the non-sewers and add a personal touch since you make them yourself!

 - Liquid motion bubbler: These liquid motion bubblers are small, fascinating toys that can provide visual stimulation for a child and are a good alternative to technology.

 - Light-Brite: This is an oldie but a goodie.
 I prefer the slanted Light Brites that may be considered “vintage”.
-By having the board angled there is an additional benefit of improving fine motor coordination training with encouraging wrist extension.
+The angled board adds the benefit of improving fine motor coordination training with encouraging wrist extension.
 This is a fun, entertaining way to work on eye-hand coordination skills.

-- Spot It: These three games are some of our favorite visual perception games to use in the clinic, especially with older kids.
+- Spot It, Kanoodle, Q-Bitz Extreme: These three games are some of our favorite visual perception games to use in the clinic, especially with older kids.

 - Rain stick: Encourage imagination, motor skills, and auditory stimulation with a rain stick!

-- Simon: This is another toy that’s made a comeback that has both auditory and visual sensory benefits.
+- Simon: Another toy that’s made a comeback that has both auditory and visual sensory benefits is Simon.
 Simon works on reaction time, auditory-visual-and hand coordination.
 Kids can play alone or with a friend.

 I hope that this list offers you some additional options to make your Christmas gift giving a joy-filled experience.
 Nothing beats the look of a child’s face on Christmas morning, whether it’s the gift inside or the box it came in. 😉 Hopefully these gifts will provide fun and growth all year long.